 What's it all about?

-Please note this article should be read as light entertainment by SR's favorite customers -- those for whom cost is no object.
+Please note this article should be read as light entertainment by SR's favorite customers -- those for whom money is no object.

 Grover Huffman is a well-known boutique maker of audio cables.
 His cables are inexpensive and offer good value for the money.
 But are they as good as some people say and as good as the maker claims?
 Or are they simply good value for the money?

 After being initially impressed with his cables I came to the conclusion that they cannot be compared to any really good cables in high end audio, even with the addition of a special element that Grover co-opted -- along with the trade name -- when we were partners in 2013.
 His cables fall short because they create weak harmonics which creates a thin sound with poor tonality, as well as unimpressive sound stage and imaging.
 They do not turn an audio sow's ear into a high end audio silk purse.

 In March, 2014, I started an Audiogon thread entitled "Grover Huffman or David Elrod".
 I stuck strictly to the topic of comparing the patented ribbon cables from these two boutique cable makers.
 All my posts were deleted by Audiogon.
 The gist of my remarks was that the patenting process and the ribbon design do not necessarily mean the result will be superior cables.

 Both Grover Huffman cables and David Elrod cables are patented and both have ribbon designs.
 But Elrod cables are light years ahead of Grover Huffman cables in terms of sound quality.
 Anyone who compares these cables will easily hear the difference.
 It is not subtle.
 While David Elrod cables are far more expensive than Grover Huffman cables, Grover would have people believe his cables can compete with the best.
 The truth is that they cannot.
 Huffman cables sound truly anemic beside the competition.